-Whom can I contact if I need help with a grant proposal?
+Whom can I contact if I need help with a grant application?

-Applicants may send any questions regarding this grant program or the submittal of a proposal to EEgrants@epa.gov.
+Applicants may send any questions regarding this grant program or the submittal of an application to EEgrants@epa.gov.
 Applicants can keep checking the list of FAQs as it is updated during the open period of a solicitation.

 The main EE Grants webpage will also provide announcements of dates, times and call-in numbers for conference call(s) that will be held by EPA's Office of Environmental Education to clarify points in open solicitations.

 How can I find out about upcoming solicitation notices?

 If you wish to be notified about upcoming solicitation notices, visit the main EE Grants webpage where you can sign up to receive e-newsletters from EPA's Office of Environmental Education.
 The e-newsletters will contain news and announcements related to notifications of new solicitation notices and other information on EPA's EE Grants Program.

 Can I see examples of previously funded projects in each Region, and by Headquarters?

 Yes.
 Visit the main EE Grants webpage and look under the tab called “Grants Awarded” to see the list and short descriptions of applications previously funded by this program.

 Are there other EE grant programs that I can apply to?